dluman/githerer/README.md

 <img src="https://i.imgflip.com/adk2j6.jpg"/>

-A command line tool for cloning all repositories in a given GitHub organization which meet certain pattern matching formulae (at present, only if a repository name starts with a given pattern, though `regex` incoming in a future release).
+A command line tool for cloning all repositories in a given GitHub organization which meet certain pattern matching regular expression-based formulae (added in `0.0.2`).

 ## Installation